Abuzarghaffari-22/Abuzarghaffari-22/README.md

 ## About

-I design and build machine learning, computer vision, and generative AI systems, then carry them past the notebook stage into working software — FastAPI and Node.js backends, real-time data pipelines, and deployable APIs.
+I design and build machine learning, computer vision, and generative AI systems, then carry them past the notebook stage into working software — **FastAPI and Node.js backends**, **real-time data pipelines**, and **deployable APIs**.

-My work moves across the full lifecycle: system design, model development in PyTorch and YOLO, integration through TypeScript/Next.js applications, and LLM-based or agentic architectures on the generative side.
+My work moves across the full lifecycle: system design, model development in **PyTorch and YOLO**, integration through **TypeScript/Next.js applications**, and **LLM-based or agentic architectures** on the generative side.
 The throughline is the same across all of it — models that are evaluated, integrated, and shipped as part of a real system, not isolated experiments.

 <br/>